chrisbarrett/elisp-namespaces/readme.md

 ```lisp
 (namespace enterprise :export [ captain ])
 ```
-Other namespaces can now access that exported symbol by using direct qualification, or by adding it to their namespace imports.
+Other namespaces can now access that symbol using direct qualification, or by adding it to their namespace imports.
 ```lisp
 (namespace j25)
 (@ enterprise/captain)                   ; => "Picard"